Why Your AI Infrastructure Isn’t as Ready as You Think

 The Architecture Behind Scalable AI

 Enterprise AI initiatives depend on a foundational capability: the ability to move trusted data across systems.
+For CIOs, that means justifying AI infrastructure investment against an unclear ROI picture.
+For Enterprise Architects, it means building integration patterns that can scale — without re-platforming everything in two years.

 In the 2026 State of Data Integrity and AI Readiness report, 52% of data and analytics leaders say AI is the primary influence on their data programs, accelerating the need for architectures that can support real-time, enterprise-wide data access.